ngirard/lolcate-rs/README.md

 -   Backend strategy.

     Lolcate currently stores its data as a lz4-compressed list of path names, and recreates it each time `lolcate --update` is run.
 It's as simple as you can get.
-Alghough it works well enough for my taste, I'd be glad to consider alternatives.
+Although it works well enough for my taste, I'd be glad to consider alternatives.

 # Acknowledgements